- 10x Speed

 - a Cradlepoint W-Series 5G Wideband Adapter or an E3000 Series 5G-optimised enterprise branch router

-- an optional managed service by an accredited Telstra 5G Partner such as MobileCorp, including Cradlepoint licensing, Telstra plan provisioning, hardware supply and configuration, on-site deployment, and NetCloud portal set-up, monitoring and management
+- an optional managed service by MobileCorp, which can include Cradlepoint licensing, Telstra plan provisioning, hardware supply and configuration, on-site deployment, and NetCloud portal set-up, monitoring and management.

 What are the first Telstra 5G use cases?

-The first Telstra 5G deployments are happening now.
+The first Telstra 5G deployments for the enterprise wireless solutions are happening now.
 The first use cases have been branch connectivity solutions and two of the first industry verticals to deploy have been construction and banking.